amitmse/in_SAS_/en/README.md

 ### A/AN
 	- If "one"/"any" would make sense in front of the noun, use “a.”
         	Example: I saw one man and one woman walk by == I saw a man and a woman walk by.
         	(they are random people; I don’t know who they are)
 	- “A” is for one of many.
 	- With names of jobs/nationalities and religions/a day of the week/unknown to listener

 ### THE
 	- If “that” would make sense in front of the noun, use “the.”
         	Example: I put that book in your room. == I put the book in your room.
 	- “The” is for the only one, or the one in my mind.
-	- unknown to listener

 -------------------------------------------------------------------------------------------------------
 ## Punctuation

 ### Comma
 	- join two independent clauses with comma and conjunction
             	Example: Sam washed his face, and he combed his hair.

 	- join two independent clauses with semicolon & comma and transaction word
            	 Example: Sam washed his face; therefore, he combed his hair.

 	- use in series of words
             	Example: the dog chases rabbit, cats, and birds.

 	- use after introductory phrases
             	Example: due to bad weather, our was cancelled.

 	- use before and after interrupting phrases
             	Example: this is the reason, therefore, that you should buy a house.

 	- Use a comma after a dependent clause that starts
             	Example: When I went running, I saw a duck

 	- Use a comma after introductory adverbs.
             	Example: Finally, I went running.

 ### semicolon: avoid too much of use
 	- Join two compound sentence